noiseprotocol/noise_spec/noise.md

  * **`GENERATE_KEYPAIR()`**: Returns a new Curve25519 key pair.

- * **`DH(keypair, public_key)`**: Executes the Curve25519 DH function (aka "X25519"
+ * **`DH(keypair, public_key)`**: Executes the Curve25519 DH function (aka
-   in [RFC 7748](https://www.ietf.org/rfc/rfc7748.txt)).
+   "X25519" in [@rfc7748].
 The null public key value is all zeros, which will always produce an output of all zeros.
 Other invalid public key values will also produce an output of all zeros.

  * **`DHLEN`** = 32